mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 That didn't sound good.

-During the five-minute drive to the office, I convinced myself that this was the end of my business.
-We we kept all of our inventory in TinyPilot's office, and it's where we assembled our products and shipped them to customers.
+During the five-minute drive to the office, I became increasingly worried that this was the end of my business.
+We we kept all of our inventory in TinyPilot's office.
 Would circuit boards still work after being drenched?
 Probably not.

-TinyPilot had insurance, but I chose coverage a year before when our inventory was lower.
+TinyPilot had insurance, but I chose coverage a year before when we kept half as much inventory.
 And even if insurance paid out, TinyPilot would be dead in the water for months until we could start our whole manufacturing pipeline up again.

-I got to the building and walked up soaked carpeting to TinyPilot's office on the second floor, bracing myself for the worst.
+I arrived at our office building and walked up to TinyPilot's office on the second floor, the carpet squishing damply with every step I took.

 I unlocked TinyPilot's suite.
 Everything was bone dry.
 The water hadn't even trickled under our door.
+I was incredibly relieved.

-The sight of an untouched office was an incredible relief, but then I found out we wouldn't be able to use our office for a few days due to fire safety concerns.
-A few days later, the landlord told me they might have to repair the wall we shared with the office that flooded.
-If that happened, we'd have to move to a smaller spare office for "weeks to months."
+A few days later, the landlord told me he might have to repair the wall we shared with the room that flooded.
+If that happened, we'd have to move to a smaller office for "weeks to months."

 {{<img src="office-damage.webp" max-width="450px" caption="A sprinkler burst in the office adjacent to TinyPilot's, destroying everything inside." alt="Photo of a room with ceiling, carpets, and furniture all removed">}}

 Normally, being forced to move my entire office on a few days' notice would be disruptive, but it was _especially_ disruptive this week.
 I was about to take a two-week trip to Europe, my longest trip since starting TinyPilot.

-The office IT guy was me &mdash; nobody else knew how to set up our router, desktop, or print server if we were to move.
-And if the team can't print shipping labels, they can't fulfill orders.
+If the team had to move while I was away, no one would be able to set up the computers or printers &mdash; the office IT guy was me.
+And if the team couldn't print shipping labels, they couldn't fulfill orders.

 Long story short, we ended up not having to move, but the experience made me never want to be in that situation again.
-It illustrated how risky it was to centralize so much of TinyPilot's operations in a single, small office.
+It sharply illustrated how much was at risk when we centralized so much of TinyPilot's operations in a single, small office.

-## Outsourcing fulfillment
+## Outsourcing order fulfillment

-For all of TinyPilot's history, we've been fulfilling orders in-house.
-When I started the business, I'd assemble devices every day and drive orders to the post office.
-When that job grew to several hours per day, I hired my then-girlfriend-now-wife.
-In early 2021, my wife started grad school, so I leased office space and hired two local part-time employees to take over assembling products and fulfilling orders.

-Our fulfillment had always been extremely smooth, which was why it took me so long to outsource it.
-Out of about 3,500 orders in the past two years, there were maybe three total where we shipped a customer the wrong item or quantity.
-We advertised three business days of handling time, but 97% of orders went out within one business day.
+TinyPilot's order fulfillment had always been extremely smooth, which was why it took me so long to outsource it.
+Out of 3,500+ orders in the past two years, there were maybe five total where we shipped the wrong item.

-In March 2023, TinyPilot [transitioned its fulfillment to a third-party logistics (3PL) warehouse](/retrospectives/2023/04/).
-We were still assembling devices in-house, but we'd ship our products to the 3PL, and they'd ship them to customers as orders arrived.
+In March 2023, TinyPilot switched from fulfilling orders in house to [using a third-party logistics (3PL) warehouse](/retrospectives/2023/04/).
+We were still assembling devices at our office, but we'd ship customer-ready packages to the warehouse, and the 3PL shipped packages to customers as orders arrived.

-At the time of the shift to the 3PL, we were in "urgent mode."
-We were struggling to keep up with orders because we still just had a local team of two-part time employees, and we could only build devices at about the same rate customers bought.
-I hoped outsourcing fulfillment would be our ticket out of urgent mode.
+At the time of the shift to the 3PL, we were in ["urgent mode."](/retrospectives/2023/05/#getting-out-of-ldquourgent-moderdquo) Our team of two part-time employees could assemble about fifty devices per week, but customers were buying at the same rate.
+It was a stressful situation to be in because any interruption in the week would put us at risk of pausing sales.

-Shifting to the 3PL actually didn't save the team much time.
-It turned out that slapping a shipping label on a box and putting it out for the mail carrier was a pretty small percentage of the team's hours.

-Shifting to the 3PL did significantly reduce stress, much more strongly than I anticipated.
-I knew that there was stress in keeping the office staffed six days a week, but I didn't realize how much more stress I carried about all the things that could block us from fulfilling orders.
-The office Internet could go down, a disk on the office desktop could fail.
-These were all things that I'd have to deal with immediately.
-A 3PL is subject to all of the same issues, but it's their problem.
-If their printer suddenly dies, it's them who has to furiously drive to Best Buy, not me.
+I had hoped that outsourcing would free up enough of the team's time to produce about 100 devices per week.
+It turned out that our full capacity was still only about 70 devices per week, which would mean we'd still be scrambling for months to build up a healthy inventory at the warehouse.
+I ended up hiring a third employee temporarily to get us through the summer.

+So, outsourcing fulfillment didn't free up a ton of time, but it did grant us a lot more flexibility.
+I had thought the local team already had flexibility because they could come in whenever they want as long as orders were packed and ready for USPS pickup the next day.

+Switching to the 3PL eliminated the daily deadline of USPS pickup.
+Instead, we had a weekly deadline to ship assembled products to our warehouse.
+And that reduced to biweekly and monthly as we built up enough buffer at the warehouse.

+The reduction in flexibility reduced a lot of stress.
+If you're taking vacation for four days, you can shift your time and still .
+Or you could not, and you'd know it wasn't adding work for the rest of the team because we had spare capacity again.

 ## Making TinyPilot look like a real product